Broadway’s famous orphan ‘Annie’ gets reboot April 18 at Eisenhower

 Watch a montage of the show.

-Artistic Viewpoints, an informal moderated discussion featuring a visiting artist or artists, is offered in Eisenhower one hour before the performance and is free for ticket holders.
+Artistic Viewpoints, an informal moderated discussion featuring “Annie” cast members Mallory King (Lily St. Regis) and Jeffrey B. Duncan (FDR), is offered in Eisenhower one hour before the performance and is free for ticket holders.
 Artistic Viewpoints regularly fills to capacity, so seating is available on a first-arrival basis.

 Kish Bank and an anonymous donor sponsor the presentation.
 WATM-ABC 23, WWCP-FOX 8, THIS TV, Antenna TV and 95.3/3WZ are media sponsors.